Covid-19 Notice for 2021 Rainier Programs

 - Be qualified (in conjunction with AIARE Avalanche Rescue Course) to participate in AIARE Rec 2 or AIARE Pro 1

-We all know that learning about Decision Making in Avalanche Terrain needs to take place in the mountains.
+We all know that learning about Avalanche Rescue needs to take place in the mountains.
 IMG wants to maximize our learning time in the field.
-We'll begin each day in the warmth of IMG's headquarters in Ashford, WA or at the Crystal Mountain Base Area and then travel together up to Paradise Park or into the Crystal Mountain Backcountry.
-Transportation from IMG headquarters to Paradise is included for our Ashford based programs.
+Depending on the program date, we'll begin each field day at IMG's headquarters in Ashford, WA or at the Crystal Mountain ski resort base area, then travel to the Paradise area on the south side of Mt Rainier, or into the Crystal Mountain Backcountry for our field sessions.

 NOTE: Specific meetup locations and times will be disseminated in pre-course contact.